boylejack/miduino/README.md

 4. All done!

 ## Usage
-A little helper script should have been saved to you ~/bin directory so all you need to do to run miduino is:
+A little helper script should have been saved to your ~/bin directory so all you need to do to run miduino is:

 1. Navigate to the directory where you have your MIDI file to be converted
 2. Run `miduino fileName.mid outputName`